 Breast implant removal (Explant surgery) – procedure

 Mr Morritt frequently removes breast implants at the Spire Claremont Hospital and the Thornbury Hospital in Sheffield.
 Breast implant removal is performed under general anaesthetic (patient is asleep).
 It is usually performed through a scar in the crease under the breast.
 For patients with an existing scar in that location the old scar is removed and widened.
 For patients whose implants were inserted through a periareolar incision, a new scar is created under the breast (inframammary scar).
 The patients subcutaneous tissue (fat and breast tissue) is then surgically peeled off the implant capsule.
 For patients where the breast implant capsule tissue is thin, the breast implants are removed and a sample of the breast implant capsule is taken for analysis (capsule biopsy).
 For those who have significant breast implant capsule formation (this means a medium/thick or calcified capsule), a capsulectomy procedure is performed.
-A capsulectomy procedure involves removing the breast implant capsule tissue and this is then sent for detailed analysis.
+A capsulectomy procedure involves removing the breast implant capsule tissue and this is then sent for detailed analysis (histology).
 When performing a capsulectomy, Mr Morritt prefers to undertake ‘full capsulectomy’ or ‘total capsulectomy’ to remove all (or as much capsule tissue as can be removed safely without causing significant damage to the internal tissues).
 He is sometimes asked by patients with breast implant illness to perform ‘en-bloc capsulectomy’ where the capsule is removed as a whole piece of tissue (the capsule is not opened to remove implant) around the implant and this requires a larger incision than the more frequently performed capsulectomy procedures.

 If the breast implants have ruptured, Mr Morritt will then clean out any visible silicone from inside the breast.
 It is not always possible to removal all the silicone as some of it will be inside tissues such as the chest muscle and lymph nodes and is not visible to the surgeon during explant surgery.
 In fact, it may only become apparent that there is residual silicone in the body when patient’s start having mammograms for breast cancer screening.
 The wound is then closed in three layers with internal absorbable stitches (there are no stitches to remove).
 Mr Morritt does not routinely insert drains for breast implant removal procedures but they are sometimes used in rare cases.
 Patients generally stay in hospital overnight after breast implant removal.